CiscoDevNet/terraform-provider-aci/docs/data-sources/relation_to_ip_sla_track_member.md

 * `id` - (string) The distinguished name (DN) of the Relation To IP SLA Track Member object.
 * `annotation` (annotation) - (string) The annotation of the Relation To IP SLA Track Member object.
-* `weight` (weight) - (string) The weight of the fault in calculating the health score of an object.
-A higher weight causes a higher degradation of the health score of the affected object.
+* `weight` (weight) - (string) The weight associated with the IP SLA Track Member that contributes to the total weight that is used to determines whether a route is considered available or unavailable.
 * `annotations` - (list) A list of Annotations (ACI object [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
 This attribute is supported in ACI versions: 3.2(1l) and later.
     * `key` (key) - (string) The key used to uniquely identify this configuration object.
     * `value` (value) - (string) The value of the property.